holdenk/spark-flowchart/docs/details/key-skew.md

 1. Usually caused during a transformation when the data in one partition ends up being a lot larger than the others.

 2. If processing partitions are unbalanced by an order of magnitude, then the largest partition becomes the bottleneck.
-TODO: Is (2) intended to mean partitions created BEFORE a transformation? i.e. do we need both (1) and (2) here?

 How to identify skew